thekylew/ws-planning-poker-client/README.md

 A websocket connection is used on each client to connect to the API.
 This allows the backend to update users of one another's actions in real time.
 A service at `services/WebSocketService.js` has been implemented which wraps the client's socket in a Singleton pattern in order to avoid duplicate connections among the app's components, as would happen with a `useWebSocket` hook.
 This service is used directly by the components in several places, as well as by `hooks/useVotes.js` which listens to vote updates and recalculates voting data when it changes.
 The `useVotes` hook is used in turn by various components which display this data.

+## Running the app locally

+1. `npm i` (if you haven't already)
+2. `npm start`

+## Tests

+e2e Playwright tests are found in the `tests` folder.

+Some tests expect the app to be running locally.

+To run tests:

+1. Run the app locally
+2. `npx playwright test`

 ## Todo
 * Refactor to wrap User Info Entry in a real HTML form so that the user can hit Enter rather than having to click the "Join Planning" button.
 * Add a SFXService so that the app can play the Jeopardy theme during voting.